BerniceTran/Grocery-List-Management/GroupProject/Design-Team/design-discussion.md

 [design1]: https://github.com/qc-se-fall2017/370Fall17Team6/blob/master/GroupProject/Design-Individual/DefinitelyNotSona/GroceryListUMLNaz.PNG?raw=true "Grocery List Design 1 - Nazib Mondal"
 [design2]: https://github.com/qc-se-fall2017/370Fall17Team6/blob/master/GroupProject/Design-Individual/BerniceTran/GroceryListManager.png "Grocery List Design 2 - Bernice Tran"
+[design4]:https://github.com/qc-se-fall2017/370Fall17Team6/blob/master/GroupProject/Design-Individual/delahozric/design.jpg "Grocery List Design 4 - Ricardo Delahoz"
 Design 3 - Daniel Park
-[design4]:
-https://github.com/qc-se-fall2017/370Fall17Team6/blob/master/GroupProject/Design-Individual/delahozric/design.jpg "Grocery List Design 4 - Ricardo Delahoz"

 **Design 1: Nazib Mondal**
 	![alt text][design1]

 	Pros:
-		1. The placement and orginization of operations and attributes are well done and concise, with the exception of some (mentioned in cons).
+		1. The placement and organization of operations and attributes are well done and concise, with the exception of some (mentioned in cons).
 As a result, it is clear what each class does. - Ricardo
 		2. Very neat, easy to read, and I like the customer class that goes above and beyond the assignment's description. -Daniel
-		3. The classes are clear and concise; clearly shows the relationship between each class, like how a Customer can make a GroceryList which consists of Item(s) from a Database -Bernice
+		3. The classes are clear and concise; clearly shows the relationship between each class, like how a Customer can make a GroceryList which consists of Item(s) from a Database. -Bernice
 	Cons:
 		1. I am not sure if I'm corrected but I do believe some of the operations should have been made into associations class.
 For instance, I don't think a GroceryList should be saved to itself but instead to each user.
 Therefore, I think there should be an association class between a User and GroceryList that takes care of that. - Ricardo
 		2. How come some of your relationships have 2 conflicting cardinalities?
 Reading it, I can justify it, but is it allowed? -Daniel
 		3. What are the differences between your + and - attributes/functions? -Daniel
 		4. There should be a grocery list type since it was explicitly mentioned in the assignment, right? -Daniel

-		5. [List Cons here]
+		5. Since there are private variables, there should be getters and setters. -Bernice
 ---

 **Design 2: Bernice Tran**